eoincondron/kungfu-pandas/README.md

 ### Supported Aggregation Methods

-The GroupBy class supports various aggregation functions:
+The GroupBy class supports various aggregation/selection functions:

 - `sum()/mean()` - Sum/mean of values in each group
 - `min()/max()` - Min/Max value in each group